iacoposk8/Computer-Activity-Tracking/README.md

 and some pip installs to resolve the dependencies

 it is important to start this script at computer startup, for ubuntu just edit the file /etc/rc.local

+To see the GUI type in your browser: [http://localhost:3000](http://localhost:3000)

 **Tested on**: Linux Ubuntu and Mint